Lamentis: Music

 "Demons" by Hayley Kiyoko and "Dark Moon" by Bonnie Guitar are featured in the episode.
 Marvel approached Norwegian author Erlend O. Nødtvedt and musician Benedicte Maurseth to create the Asgardian drinking song sung by Loki in the episode.
 The song, titled "Jeg saler min ganger", was composed as a traditional folk song, with Nødtvedt and Maurseth creating four verses despite only one being used in the episode; the full song, known as "Very Full", is available on the series' soundtrack for the first three episodes.
 Hannah Shaw-Williams of Screen Rant thought while the chorus was "cheerful and upbeat", the verse heard in the episode was "far more melancholy" with poignant lyrics that "captures Loki's self-imposed isolation and loneliness".
 Series composer Natalie Holt helped arrange the track.
 She explained that Hiddleston had originally sung the song a cappella when the scene was first shot, and the moment had felt "a bit dead" since no one was engaging with him.
 Holt then suggested to Herron and co-executive producer Kevin Wright that the moment should have music coming from train passengers with instruments, arranging the track first on violin before sending it to the Norwegian musicians who worked on the score.
 Following this, the scene was reshot with a woman playing an alien violin and more passengers drinking and singing with Hiddleston.

 For the week ending July 17, 2021, "Very Full" placed 10th on Billboard's World Digital Song Sales chart, with 500 downloads in the week ending July 8, according to MRC Data.
 After its appearance in the episode, "Demons" placed fourth on Billboard's Top TV Songs chart in partnership with Tunefind for June 2021.
 The song had 1.1 million U.S. on-demand streams and 2,000 downloads, according to MRC Data.

 Marketing

 After the episode's release, Marvel announced merchandise inspired by the episode as part of its weekly "Marvel Must Haves" promotion for each episode of the series, including apparel, accessories, and a Sylvie Funko Pop, Hot Toys Cosbaby, and Marvel Legends figure.
 Marvel also released a promotional poster for "Lamentis", which featured Loki's "love is a dagger" metaphor from the episode.

+Release

+"Lamentis" was released on Disney+ on June 23, 2021.
+The episode, along with the rest of Loki's first season, was released on Ultra HD Blu-ray and Blu-ray on September 26, 2023.